Magomed Umalatov: Professional Fighters League

 On May 6, 2021, Umalatov set to make debut for American promotion PFL against the ex Dana White's Contender Series competitor Kyron "Mamba" Bowen, as opening fight in the PFL 3: Werdum vs. Ferreira card.
 In the first round he took Bowen down and soften him up with a series of hammer fist that allowed Russian-Dagestani fighter to come close to finishing the American who was only saved by the bell.
 In the round two, Bowen who was still wobbled by the earlier hammer fist in first round goes for telegraphed punch against Umalatov, who immediately responds with slip counter that lead to TKO in 0:07 seconds of the round.

 Umalatov second fight was supposed to be booked against the American Micah Terrill on the prelims of PFL 7: Cooper III vs. MacDonald card.
 However, the PFL management decided shuffle the card and swap Micah Terrill with Brazilian BJJ specialist Leandro Silva, as a replacement fight for Magomed Umalatov on August 13, 2021, at PFL 7.
 At weigh-ins, Silva weighed in at 172.5 pounds, missing weight by 1.5 pounds.
 The bout proceeded at catchweight and Silva was fined 20% of his purse, which went to Umalatov.
 The Russian-Dagestani fighter ultimately won the bout via unanimous decision.

 Leandro Silva was first ever fighter who went the entire distance against Umalatov, otherwise all of Umalatov's prior fights ended up in early finishing victories for the Russian-Dagestani fighter.

 Magomed Umalatov was scheduled to face future Two-time PFL World Welterweight champion Ray Cooper III on May 6, 2022, at PFL 3.
 Umalatov would pull out of the bout and ultimately be replaced by former LFA Welterweight Champion Carlos Leal.

 For his third fight for PFL organization, Umalatov was booked against the former BRAVE CF World Welterweight champion Jarrah Al Silawi of Jordan on July 1, 2022, on the main card of PFL 6: Harrison vs. Young.
 The Russian Knocks out the Al Silawi in round one of the fight after hurting his adversary with a short backfist.
 Thereby giving Umalatov his 11th finish (10 via KO/TKO) in all of his 12 unbeaten pro fights.
 Both Umalatov and his compatriot Marina Mokhnatkina were booed by the Atlantan crowd.

 Umalatov was scheduled to face Former Bellator World Champion Rory MacDonald in the Semifinals of the Welterweight tournament on August 13, 2022, at PFL 8.
-However, after Umalatov was forced to pull out due to visa issues from United Kingdom government, as he than was replaced by Dilano "The Postman" Taylor for the match.
+However, after Umalatov was forced to pull out due to visa issues from United Kingdom government, as he then was replaced by Dilano "The Postman" Taylor for the match.
 Umalatov's manager Ali-Abdel Aziz branded this step taken by UK government dirty.